REUNION DES GASTRONOMES

 THE PRESIDENT’S AWARD

-Three Finalists announced for the Réunion des Gastronomes President’s Award
+Two winners of the Réunion des Gastronomes President’s Award 2019.

-The three Finalists for the President’s Award 2019 are:
+The two winners of the President Award 2019 are:

-Gabor Nagyvaradi, Assistant Conference & Banqueting Manager, RAF Club, London.
+Gabor Nagyvaradi, Assistant Conference and Banqueting Manager, RAF Club.

 Entries for the 2020 President’s Award will open in July 2020